88-degrees/Book-of-Changes/appendix01s2.md

 2. In [**䷤ Jiā Rén**](e5aeb6e4babajiaren.md) we have the idea of an authoritative ruler; -- that, namely, represented by the parental authority.

-3. Let the father be indeed father, and `the son` son; let `the elder brother` be `indeed elder brother`, and `the younger brother` younger brother, let the husband be `indeed husband`, and `the wife` wife: -- then will the family be in its normal state.
+3. Let the father be indeed father, and the son `son`; let the elder brother be indeed `elder brother`, and the younger brother `younger brother`, let the husband be indeed `husband`, and the wife `wife`: -- then will the family be in its normal state.
 Bring the family to that state, and all under heaven will be established.

 <a id="p-243"/>